miftahurrrizki/Sentiment-Analyzer/README.md

 ## Features

-- Collects tweet data using the Twitter API
 - Cleans and preprocesses tweet data
 - Builds machine learning models using Bernoulli Naive Bayes and Logistic Regression
 - Provides an API for tweet sentiment prediction